alikhtor/python_project/Note_Taking_App/README.md

 Previously added notes (extracted from the database) should be placed under the form, and ordered by the number of unique words in a text field.

+How I get it.

+If we have 3 notes, for exsample:
+1. To do some sports!
+2. Do some do some.
+3. No No No No No.

+The length of the first one is 4 and it containes 4 unique words.
+The length of the second one is also 4, but it has only 2 unique(not repeated words), 2 times 'do' and 2 times 'some', so thats counts for one and one respectively, summary two.
+And the last note got 5 same words, so it counts as one unique.

+So the rigth order, according to my algorithm, will be:

+note3(len 5, but 1 unique word), note2(len 4, but 2 u/w), note1(length 4, and 4 unique words).

+Thats it!

 Superuser: admin/admin

 Database:  sqlite